pxf/derp/Project Notes.md

 and are structured in the following way:

        {"blockName" : "...",
         "blockType" : "...",
+        "blockInput" : ...,
         "blockData" : {...},
         "blockOutput" : ...
        }

-`blockName` is the name of the component and used to identify itself in the pipeline tree. `blockType` specifies the type of the component and can be one of; `AuxComp`, `Render`, `Post-Process`, `Output` and `PipelineTree`. `blockData` hold the component specific data
+`blockName` is the name of the component and used to identify itself in the pipeline tree. `blockType` specifies the type of the component and can be one of; `AuxComp`, `Render`, `Post-Process`, `Output` and `PipelineTree`. `blockInput` (optional) is a list of inputs / prerequisites. `blockData` hold the component specific data for each component type. `blockOutput` holds a list of the different outputs.

 ####Component Feature List